-This course will cover current understanding of the biological basis of mental health disorders, including schizophrenia, bipolar disorder, depression, post-traumatic stress disorder, and substance use disorders.
+This course will cover current understanding of the biological basis of mental health disorders, including schizophrenia, bipolar disorder, depression, and substance use disorders.
 The course will include discussions on challenges that are unique to mental health disorders, and how knowledge of biological underpinnings can be translated to clinical treatments.
-The presentations will be led by researchers with expertise in the specific disorder and will focus on recent publications on the topic, to facilitate an interactive discussion with students.
+The presentations will be led by researchers with expertise in specific disorders, and will focus on recent publications on the topic, to facilitate an interactive discussion with students.